IUSD Actions

 Food recovery means collecting edible food that would otherwise go to waste and redistributing it to feed people in need.
 This is the highest and best use for food that would otherwise go to waste.
 Feeding hungry people through food recovery is the best use for surplus food and a vital way for the State and IUSD to conserve resources and reduce waste thrown in landfills.

-While IUSD proactively reduces food waste by ordering an accurate amount of food for each school, when there is a large excess of edible food, IUSD partners with and donates food to Second Harvest.
+While IUSD proactively reduces food waste by ordering an accurate amount of food for each school, when there is a large excess of edible food, IUSD partners with and donates food to various local food banks such as South County Outreach and Second Harvest.

 Another way IUSD collects edible food is through food recovery share boxes, which are carts or tables where students and staff can place unconsumed food and beverage items.
 These tables allow other children to take additional helpings of food or beverages at no cost and help curb additional food waste to end up in landfills.